dvcoders/15fa-intro-web/README.md

 > The internet is NOT a ["series of tubes"](https://www.youtube.com/watch?v=f99PcP0aFNE)!

 This intro-web guide will broadly cover important concepts in how the web works, how people interact with it, and the tools used to create and maintain web pages, APIs, databases, etc.

+**Todo**
+> What is CSS and how is it used?

+> What's the difference between static and dynamic web pages?

+> What is your browser's Web Inspector (aka Developer Tools) and how can you use it to poke around in a page's HTML?

 ### What is the internet?